Most people never go into the woods in winter. But we wanted to engage our Somme neighbors with something

 the antics of the kids take over.

-Here’s a sample press release from 2008.
+Here’s a sample press release.
 Notice how the

 drafters tried to include both the human and the ecological.